 I knew that having a baby would forever change Mike and I’s relationship.
 To think any differently would be silly, but it is hard to know just how becoming parents will adjust your life as a couple.
 For us, the adjustment has had some rocky moments.
-Owning a business and being married is a balance all on its own, so adding in parenting brings a whole new dynamic to our relationship.
+Owning a business and being married is a balance all on its own, so adding in parenting brings a whole new dynamic to our relationship so we try to keep things fresh visiting sites like meetnfuck to find fun online.
 Working from home, balancing work, caring for a baby, and then also finding time and space for our own relationship and ourselves can feel like an impossible balancing act some days.

 Growing up we both came from homes where our parents somehow figured out how to balance work, kids, and their relationship.
 Both sets of parents are incredible examples to us of what it means to place your relationship at the forefront, not just for yourself, but for your kids and your family.
 We see it that in our family, Mike and I are the foundation.
 If things start to crumble there, we have to find a way to fix it because if we don’t, everything else will fall apart.
 Sure there is always the chance it will, that is part of being human, but if this year has taught us anything it is that all we can do is try our very best every day to keep being our best together.
 This is why we are excited to partner with Plum Organics for their new Do Your Part(ner) campaign to share both what life as new parents has been like for our relationship and how we plan to continue making sure it remains strong.
 Do Your Part(ner) is a movement to encourage parents to make time for their relationships, sans guilt.
 Plum Organics has a strong belief that parents who spend time doing their part to care for their relationship ultimately breed happy and healthy kids.
 As a company that was built by parents for parents, they want to help do their own part in making sure their families they provide quality products to are caring for themselves as well.
 This is why Plum has been a natural choice for us in our lives as new parents from their formula to their on-the-go food options.